 - Where a bus driver is asked for assistance by a wheelchair user or carer, other than lowering the bus or extending the wheelchair ramp, the driver is expected to provide this assistance to the passenger if the driver is able to do so in a safe manner.
 The driver will also raise the folding seats in the wheelchair space to assist the passenger.

 - All collapsed wheelchairs must be stowed safely in between the seats ensuring that the aisle and entry/exit areas of the bus are not obstructed.

-In addition to the requirements listed above for Wheelchair Passengers, Electric Scooter users must ensure that their scooter meets the specifications set out in the Disability Standards Guidelines (set out below), with the laden weight less than 300kg.
-The Electric Scooter must be able to be safely driven onto the bus via the ramp, manoeuvred up the aisle and fit wholly within the allocated wheelchair space.
+In addition to the requirements listed above for wheelchair passengers, electric scooter users must ensure that their scooter meets the specifications set out in the Disability Standards Guidelines (set out below), with the laden weight less than 300kg.
+The electric scooter must be able to be safely driven onto the bus via the ramp, manoeuvred up the aisle and fit wholly within the allocated wheelchair space.

 Passengers with Prams and Strollers

 At all times, passengers with Prams or Strollers must ensure that the aisle and entry/exit areas of the bus are not obstructed.
-Any collapsed Prams or Strollers must be stowed safety in between the seats of the bus.
+Any collapsed Prams or Strollers must be stowed safely in between the seats of the bus.

 Aids and Devices Not Permitted to be Carried on Buses

-Any Mobility Aid not complying with the Specifications set out below will not be permitted on the bus.
+Any mobility aid not complying with the specifications set out below will not be permitted on the bus.

 Conformance Requirements of Mobility Aids – Disability Standards Guidelines

 - Have a total weight including the occupant of less than 300 kg.